German whisky: Blaue Maus

+finch® Whiskydestillerie

+The finch® Whiskydistillery was founded in 1999 and their home is the Swabian Alb, at over 700 m above sea level.
+The special climate of this unique natural landscape produces exceptional qualities in the home grown grain of the finch® Whiskydistillery.
+In one of the largest pot still distilleries in Germany, the grain brought in is carefully processed and distilled to the finest distillate.
+Nearly 6,000 barrels are in the warehouses.
+Most of the 14 whiskies of the brand finch® Schwäbischer Hochland Whisky are from 8 years to 12 years old, and therefore finch® Whiskydestillerie has the largest stock of long matured whiskies in Germany.
+Three of the finch® whiskies won the gold medal and the title category winner at the World Whiskies Awards 2024.

 Hammerschmiede / The Glen Els

-The Hammerschmiede (in English: hammer forge) is a whisky manufacturer founded 1985 in Zorge (Harz Mountains/Lower-Saxony) in the heart of Germany.
-The Single Malt which is distilled in the Hammerschmiede is called The Glen Els.
+The Hammerschmiede (in English: hammer forge) is a whisky manufacturer founded in 1985 in Zorge (Harz Mountains/Lower-Saxony) in the heart of Germany.
+The single malt which is distilled in the Hammerschmiede is called The Glen Els.
 The Harz Mountain Single Malt matures in different casks, like sherry-, marsala- or madeira-casks.
-The old warehouse of the Hammerschmiede was built between 1250 and 1270 in a late romanic - early gothic style.
-About 600 Casks are in stock today and the annual production capacity is at about 30.000 bottles.
+The old warehouse of the Hammerschmiede was built between 1250 and 1270 in a late romanesque, early gothic style.
+About 600 casks are in stock today and the annual production capacity is at about 30,000 bottles.
 The most popular release is called The Journey and was awarded by Jim Murray with a Liquid Gold Award in 2014.
 Other popular releases can be also found under the second brand name The Alrik.
 An unusual fact is that sometimes woodsmoked malt is used for the production.

 Höhler

-The Höhler Distillery was founded in 1895 as a maker of fruit brandies.
+The Höhler Distillery was founded in 1895 as a maker of fruit brandy.
 The present owner is a fourth generation member of the family, Holger Höhler.
 In 2001 he started turning out small batches of whisky using a recipe consisting of corn, wheat and rye.
 These whiskies are aged for a three-year period and when bottled sell out quickly.
 The whiskies produced have been in the style of Irish, Scotch single malt, rye and bourbon.
 The whiskies are spelled "Whesskey" as a play on the word whisky and Hesse, the state in which the distillery is located.